CCPBioSim/prepmd/README.md

 ## Example usage
 <img width="768" height="432" alt="demo" src="https://github.com/user-attachments/assets/f7785a4d-ef54-428d-b193-1cb6413bc21e" />

-* For more detailed info, check the [readthedocs page](https://prepmd.readthedocs.io/en/latest).
+For more detailed info, check the [readthedocs page](https://prepmd.readthedocs.io/en/latest).

 ## Licence
 AGPLv3

 ## Contributors
 `prepmd` is developed by Rob Welch.
 Thanks to Harry Swift for helping set up the CI, organising a lot of the repo stuff and managing the CCPBioSim conda channel.
+The logo was created by Jas Kalayan.
 This project is funded by [DRI-IMB](https://driimb.org/) and the repo is managed by CCPBioSim.